Dynamic Modeling Of Spherical Variable-Shape Wave Energy Converters: Introduction

-The concept of variable-shape buoy WEC was recently introduced to reduce the complexity of the PTO.
-A VSB WEC changes its shape continuously.
-The wave/WEC interaction produced by the VSB WEC can be leveraged to produce more power without adding complexity to the PTO unit.
-Specifically, Zou et al. \cite{zou2020modeling} proposed the Variable-Shape point absorber; their original design comprises a pressurized gas chamber attached to a set of multiple controllable moving panels.
-This VSB WEC is controlled by a simple linear damping PTO unit \cite{zou2020modeling}.
-A low-fidelity dynamic model is derived in \cite{zou2020modeling} to demonstrate the superiority of the VSB WEC compared to the FSB WEC.
-The average power harvested using the VSB WEC in \cite{zou2020modeling} is about 18\% more compared to the FSB WEC.
+Zou et al. \cite{zou2020modeling} proposed a design for a VSB WEC that is composed of a cylindrical gas chamber with $2$ m radius attached from the bottom to a set of multiple controllable/movable panels.
+The latter VSB WEC was controlled uisng a simple linear damping power take-off unit ``PTO".
+The device interacts non-linearly with the incident waves (including deformation and translation).
+A low-fidelity dynamic model is derived to validate the superiority of the VSB WEC over the FSB WEC.
+The power harvesting using the VSB WEC was almost 18\% higher when compared to the FSB WEC.
+Also, it is noticed that the $pk$-$pk$ velocity of the VSB WEC is higher compared to the FSB WEC.